Back to blog

 What Should A Smart TV App Testing Checklist Include?

-A smart TV app testing checklist should include device and platform coverage, playback quality, remote-control navigation, focus states, app resume, DRM and entitlements, captions, accessibility, analytics, crash reporting, store-review materials, and post-launch monitoring.
+A smart TV app testing checklist should include device and platform coverage, playback quality, remote-control navigation, focus states, app resume, DRM and entitlements, captions, accessibility, analytics, crash reporting, store-review materials, certification evidence, and post-launch monitoring.

 Why Is Smart TV App Testing Different From Mobile App Testing?